HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Conclusion

 \section{Conclusion}

 We have introduced \HyperATLS{}, a temporal logic to express hyperproperties in multi-agent systems.
-Besides the obvious benefits of simultaneously reasoning about strategic choice and information flow, \HyperATLS{} provides a natural formalism to express \emph{asynchronous} hyperproperties, which has been a major challenge for previous hyperlogics.
+Besides the obvious benefits of simultaneously reasoning about strategic choice and information flow, \HyperATLS{} provides a natural formalism to express \emph{asynchronous} hyperproperties.
 Despite the added expressiveness, \HyperATLS{} model checking remains decidable for the entire logic.
 Its expressiveness and decidability, as well as the availability of practical model checking algorithms, make it a very promising choice for model checking tools for hyperproperties.

-In this section, we show \refProp{MCequiv} for the most interesting case where $\varphi = \llangle A \rrangle \pi. \psi$.
-For the correctness of the construction in the other see e.g., \cite{MullerSS88,Vardi95,FinkbeinerRS15}.
+In this section, we show \refProp{MCequiv} for the most interesting case where $\varphi = \llangle A \rrangle \pi\ldot \psi$.
+For the correctness of the construction in the other cases see \eg, \cite{MullerSS88,FinkbeinerRS15}.
 For simplicity, we assume that $\calG$ is a CGS.
-Let $\calA_\psi$ be the inductively constructed automaton for $\psi$ which, by induction hypothesis, is $\calG$-equivalent to $\psi$.
+Let $\calA_\psi$ be the inductively constructed automaton for $\psi$ that, by the induction hypothesis, is $\calG$-equivalent to $\psi$.
 We consider the construction in \Cref{fig:stratConstruct}.
-We show that $\calA_\varphi$ is $\calG$-equivalent to $\varphi$ by showing both direction of the ``iff'' in the definition of $\calG$-equivalence separately.
+We show that $\calA_\varphi$ is $\calG$-equivalent to $\varphi$ by showing both directions of the ``iff'' in the definition of $\calG$-equivalence separately.